-Receiving a dementia diagnosis is substantial, & life changing.
-Regardless of whether the diagnosis was expected, or a complete surprise, you will likely experience a range of emotions in response, including sadness, denial, grief, & anger.
+Receiving a dementia diagnosis is substantial and often life changing.
+Regardless of whether the diagnosis was expected, or a complete surprise, you will likely experience a range of emotions in response, including sadness, denial, grief, and anger.

 The most common features of depression include: